 The longer you cellar, the more you wish you’d heeded good advice.
 It’s hard enough keeping your mitts off the good stuff – the last thing you want to do is make expensive rookie mistakes.
-It’s been 21 years since I first cellared a wine, so here are my key lessons per each year of cellaring experience.
+It’s been more than 20 years since I first cellared a wine, and these are my key lessons so far.

 1. Old does not automatically mean good